Good Neighbours

 • Gardening tasks (April – September)

-Good Neighbour volunteers can assist with tasks typical of a ‘good neighbour’.
+Volunteers can assist with a variety of tasks typical of a ‘good neighbour’.
 Good Neighbours volunteers cannot assist with anything that requires specialist knowledge, tools or is a health and social care need.

 Volunteering Roles